burhanuguz/advanced-argocd-gitops/ReadMe.md

 plugin: 'argocd-vault-plugin-helm-remote-repo'
 # As explained, you can use it to limit which resources are to be deployed.
 argoProject: 'default'
+# Although it does not work with Application Set for now, syncOrder will be an important parameter.
-# syncOrder is an important parameter.
-It will sync with the order. -1 would make it to
+# in the future.
+It will do the sync with the order.
+It will useful when you have some dependencies
-# deploy at first.
-It is useful when you have some dependencies and sync to be first.
+# and sync to be at first.
+It will make it much easier to bootstrap clusters in the future.
 syncOrder: '0'
 # The branch can be defined as well.
 branch: 'main'